lvh/lvh.github.io/posts/call-for-proposal-proposals.md

 concept became known as [TEMPEST][tempest], an NSA program.
 So far, there's little public research on how feasible it is for your average motivated hacker.
 This is essentially [van Eck phreaking][van-eck], with 2015 tools.
-I imagine the biggest differences will be that it should be a lot easier to interpret digital devices.

-Demo ideas: read a keyboard.
-Or "wirelessly JTAG-debugging a device which may or may not be yours" -- that'd be a catchy subtitle...
+There's probably some interesting data to pick off of USB HIDs, and undoubtedly a myriad of interesting devices controlled by low-speed RS-232.
+Perhaps wireless JTAG debugging?

-# The draft bin
+# The unfinished draft bin

 ## Underhanded curve selection